leozprtemp/Docs/zperi.md

 Stages of information flow

 - Gathering & Buying

-Information providers upload their raw data of potential borrowers and information processors buy those exclusively(?).
-Onchain

 - Processing

-P2PL or other information processors do process informations purchased.
-Offchain

 - Using

+In Gathering & Buying stage, information providers upload their raw data of potential borrowers and information processors buy those exclusively(?).
+This stage should be On-chain with token economy.

+P2PL or other information processors do process informations purchased on processing stage.
+Each information processors have their own logic and evaluation model.
+Off-chain stage.

-P2PL and roboadvisors sell their bonds build with processed information on zperlight.
+After processing, P2PL and roboadvisors sell their bonds build with processed information on zperlight.
-(zperlight)[https://github.com/zperteam/zperlight] is on developing Onchain
+(zperlight)[https://github.com/zperteam/zperlight] is on developing.